-It's not necessarily the oil standard, but Exxon Mobil is the world's largest integrated oil company (ahead of Royal Dutch Shell and BP).
-Exxon Mobil engages in oil and gas exploration, production, supply, transportation, and marketing worldwide.
-In 2013 it reported proved reserves of 25.2 billion barrels of oil equivalent, including its major holdings in oil sands through Imperial Oil.
-Exxon Mobil's 31 refineries in 17 countries have a throughput capacity of 5.3 million barrels per day.
-The company supplies refined products to more than 19,000 gas stations worldwide (including almost 10,000 in the US).
+It's not necessarily the oil standard, but Exxon Mobil is one of the world's largest integrated oil companies (with Royal Dutch Shell and BP).
+Exxon Mobil engages in oil and gas exploration, production, supply, transportation, and marketing.
+In 2014 it had proved reserves of 25.2 billion barrels of oil equivalent, including major holdings in oil sands through Imperial Oil.
+Exxon Mobil's 30 refineries in 17 countries have a throughput capacity of 5.2 million barrels per day and lubricant basestock manufacturing capacity of 131,000 barrels per day.
+It supplies refined products to more than 19,000 gas stations worldwide (including almost 10,000 in the US).
 Exxon Mobil is also a major petrochemical producer.

-With assets in 100 countries the company has major operations in Abu Dhabi, Angola, Australia Canada, Equatorial Guinea, Malaysia, Nigeria, Norway, the UK, and the US.
+With assets in 100 countries the company has major operations in Abu Dhabi, Angola, Australia Canada, Equatorial Guinea, Malaysia, Nigeria, Norway, Qatar, Russia, the UK, and the US.

 In addition to it conventional exploration, production, and refining activities, Exxon Mobil holds 69.6% of Imperial Oil, which owns 25% of the Syncrude joint venture, which extracts crude bitumen from Alberta's oil sands and upgrades it to produce a synthetic crude oil.

 Through ExxonMobil Chemical, the company also develops and sells petrochemicals (including ethylene, propylene, and their derivatives, which make up the base of most other petrochemicals and plastics).
 Another unit mines coal and other minerals.
 Exxon Mobil also has stakes in electric power plants in China.